Priority Pass is adding non-traditional options like Minute Suites and restaurants to its worldwide network of more than 1,000 airport lounges.

 In addition to a restaurant, other facilities at this “lounge” include fax, a conference room, seating with views of the terminal, TVs, flight information, and, of course, WiFi.

 The major feature of MSP PGA is golf.
 It has all the attributes of a pro shop plus there are opportunities to get in a little practice, have a club fitting, or take a lesson with a PGA pro.

 The room with the putting green also has TVs, comfortable seating and a bar.

 MSP PGA is different than other restaurants in Priority Pass because it only provides a $15 credit per eligible guest rather than a credit of $28.

 If you like golf and have an hour or two to kill at MSP, MSP PGA could be a good destination.
 The $15 credit for Priority Pass members is better than nothing but seems really cheap compared to the $28 credit at other restaurants in the Priority Pass system.
-Those who have the American Express Platinum card may be better off going to the Escape lounge next door.
-A review of that lounge is next.
+Those who have the American Express Platinum card may be better off going to the Escape lounge next door for food and beverages.